Meet a Teacher

 Elementary Samantha Ritwo

 Alana graduated from the prestigious Baldwin-Wallace Conservatory of Music, followed by six years performing musical theater.
 Despite success on the stage, Alana found greater joy sharing her passion for the arts with young people as a volunteer music teacher in New York City.
 She joined Baltimore City Teaching Residency in 2012.
-Having served as a part-time BCTR coach during Pre-Service Training, Alana is now a second grade teacher at Federal Hill Preparatory School and applies her talents in the classroom every day: “I incorporate singing and dancing all the time.
-Teaching is a lot like being on stage – your lesson plan is your script.”
+Having served as a part-time BCTR coach during Pre-Service Training, Alana is now a Baltimore City Public Schools Literacy Coach at Woodhome Elementary/Middle School and applies her talents as she works to improve the instructional practices of teachers every day.

 PRACTICE DURING TRAINING GAVE ME CONFIDENCE AS A NEW TEACHER